jmarrr/qedge/blog/_posts/2019-08-19-Investigating Seasonality.md

 ### Announcement Days
 Average asset returns tend to be higher on earnings announcement days.

-Also,assets tend to trend strongly ahead of important information announcements.
+Also,/assets tend to trend strongly ahead of important information announcements.
 So you might want to look at trading short term momentum strategies on:

 + Earnings Announcement
 + Economic Data Annoucement